 Interviews of our 13 executives followed an open-ended question protocol designed to enable and encourage them to be spontaneous and at ease about their participation, while giving them the space needed to reflect upon and present their perspectives (or meanings) of becoming involved in financial misreporting (Kvale 1996; Power and Gendron 2015; Sudman and Bradburn 1983).
-We acknowledge a selection bias because each participant voluntarily accepted our invitation.11 All participants had significant time since facing criminal and/or civil trials to reflect upon their lived experience in accounting fraud.
-The interviews consisted of three openfraud and wire fraud to asset misappropriation to corruption.
-Only 5 of 37 interviewees (white-collar criminals) were executives involved in financial reporting fraud.
+We acknowledge a selection bias because each participant voluntarily accepted our invitation.
+All participants had significant time since facing criminal and/or civil trials to reflect upon their lived experience in accounting fraud.
+The interviews consisted of three open-ended questions: (1) "If you were to write along with a considerable amount of time and effort, we experienced in convincing the 13 fraud perpetrators to participate in our study.